pretix/pretix-docs/docs/tutorial/testing.md

 ## Making Final Improvements to our Shop

 By trying out the shop and getting the same picture as our customers, it will become obvious if we have made any mistakes or forgotten anything while setting up our event.
-We may need to add texts, images, new products, questions, checks, or adapt the appearance of the shop.
+We may need to add texts, images, new products, questions, checks, or fine-tune the appearance of the shop.
-It is possible to adapt these things when the shop is already live.
+It is possible to adjust these things when the shop is already live.
 However, we are going to make sure that our shop is exactly in the state we want it to be in before we take it live so that all of our customers have a unified and flawless experience while using it.

 ## Deactivating the Fake Payment Provider

 It is absolutely vital to deactivate the fake payment provider before going live.
-In order to do that, we will browse to [Event] → "Settings" → "Payment" and click on the  :btn:⚙ Settings: button next to "FAKE PAYMENT Credit card FOR DEMONSTRATION ONLY".
+In order to do that, we will navigate to [Event] → "Settings" → "Payment" and click on the  :btn:⚙ Settings: button next to "FAKE PAYMENT Credit card FOR DEMONSTRATION ONLY".
 We will uncheck the "enable payment method" box and click :btn:Save:.
 If we now visit our shop and place an order, the "credit card" payment option corresponding to the fake payment provider will not appear anymore.